iot-da/iot-da.github.io/docs/Subjects/NP2/paperProject.md

-# Group paper work
+# Individual paper work

-Together with your lab group, you need to prepare a paper work, as explained in the slides of the first class [Presentation](slides/Presentation.pdf).
+You need to prepare a paper work, as explained in the slides of the first class [Presentation](slides/Presentation.pdf).

 It is a documentation work in which you are requested to explore a set of documents